How to File a Workers' Compensation Claim in D.C.

 Medical coverage, wage replacement, and disability benefits are available under D.C. workers’ compensation laws, but it’s not always easy to get paid.
 Knowing how to file a D.C. workers’ comp claim can make a big difference in your ability to access full benefits.

 When you’re hurt or sick, getting workers’ compensation should be as simple and stress-free as possible.
 Far too many deserving D.C. workers give up the fight because it gets too overwhelming.
 That puts an unfair financial burden on them and violates their rights under the law.

 Let Trollinger Law LLC take up the fight for you.
 Workers’ compensation attorney Matt Trollinger can handle every aspect of your claim for you.
 When you work with us, all you’ll need to do is focus on getting healthy again.

-Call for contact us for free consultation now.
+Call for contact us for a free consultation now.

 Steps to Take After Suffering a Workplace Injury

 After a workplace accident, follow these steps to protect your rights: